LarsEKrueger/bite/readme.md

 * [ ] 1.x progress and general UI interface protocol

 # TODOs
+* [ ] In Response: Use a self-compressing screen instead of lines+screen
 * [ ] Bug: Bash source $() does not work correctly
 * [ ] Bug: Split reset to handle bad utf8 inside control sequences
 * [ ] Bug: screen: Handle make_room for fixed_size = false correctly